Summary

 Overview

-The Box is an Element control that combines elements like headings, texts, icons, buttons, lines, and shapes, allowing you to add a background or border.
+The Box is an Element that combines elements like headings, texts, icons, buttons, lines, and shapes, allowing you to add a background or border.

 Video Lesson